Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: mrmohock, Shutterstock

-If your pet is experiencing pain during physical activity such as walking and running, you should modify their exercise, for example, taking shorter walks and cutting down on strenuous activity.
+If your pet is experiencing pain during physical activity, you should modify their exercise, such as taking shorter walks and cutting down on strenuous activity.
 In cases where your dog is suffering from acute pain, the changes may be temporary.

-If you notice your dog exhibiting several signs of pain, recording them is a great idea.
+If you notice your dog exhibiting several signs of pain, recording them is a wise idea.
 You can write them down and take pictures and videos.
-Note the time these symptoms occur and how your dog reacts to them.
-It will make it easier for your vet to understand the scenarios where your dog is experiencing pain and make the correct diagnosis.
+Note the time the signs occur and how your dog reacts to them.
+This will help your vet understand the scenarios where your dog is experiencing pain and make the correct diagnosis.

 owner cuddling and hugging her pet pomeranian dog